PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="078" /><label for="078">![078](/assets/slides/incident_response/incident_response.078.jpeg)</label>
 _078. Review the process too!_

-Don’t forget to also review the process as part of the post-mortem.
+Don’t forget to also review the process as part of the postmortem.
 How can you change the process to make it better?
 What isn’t working out well?
 Just as it’s important to learn from and fix mistakes in your software, you want to do the same for your incident response process.

 ---